HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Modulation Modes.md

 #### Bandwidth and Frequency Range

 One fascinating aspect of amateur radio is how available bandwidth influences our choice of modulation.
-Think of radio bands like different-sized highways:
+Think of radio bands like different-sized sections of the electromagnetic spectrum:

-- **Narrow Highways (Limited Bandwidth)**: Modes like CW (Morse code) work brilliantly because they use an incredibly narrow slice of spectrum.
-When you have limited space, you want an efficient, skinny vehicle.
+- **Narrow Sections (Limited Bandwidth)**: Modes like CW (Morse code) work brilliantly because they use an incredibly narrow slice of spectrum—like using just a sliver of a specific color in the rainbow.

-- **Wider Highways (More Bandwidth)**: Bands with more available frequencies can support "wider" modes.
+- **Wider Sections (More Bandwidth)**: Bands with more available frequencies can support "wider" modes.
 For example:
   - The 10-meter band has enough room for both narrow CW and wider SSB
   - VHF/UHF repeater bands can handle FM voice, which needs more bandwidth
   - Fast-scan television requires massive bandwidth (about 6 MHz!)
+That's more than the width of any of the amateur bands below 70cm, so it is only allowed on 70cm and above.

 As frequency ranges get wider, you can use more bandwidth-intensive modes.
-A 2-meter band contact might use narrow FM, while the broader 10-meter band allows for wider SSB and even digital modes.
+A 2-meter band voice contact might use wide FM (15kHz) or narrow FM (5kHz), or even narrower SSB (3kHz).
+There are digital modes which can be even narrower.
+One digital mode, PSK31 (which we'll discuss later), sends characters at 31 characters per second and coincidently only takes up 31Hz!

 This flexibility is part of what makes amateur radio so dynamic and exciting.

 #### These are just some of the modes!